Digby Owen

 William Digby Owen (1857 – 2 June 1901) was a Welsh amateur footballer who played as a forward in the first international match between Wales and England in January 1879.
 He played his club football for Oswestry, for whom he also played cricket.
 He later became a private tutor and died of pneumonia in his early forties.

 Education

-Owen was born in Oswestry, a few miles from the Welsh border within Shropshire, in the third quarter (ie July to September) of 1857, son of George Owen (1827-1901), and educated at Oswestry School.
+Owen was born in Oswestry, a few miles from the Welsh border within Shropshire, in the third quarter (i.e. July to September) of 1857, son of George Owen (1827-1901), and educated at Oswestry School.
 He attended Trinity College, Oxford from where he graduated with a B.A. degree in 1878.

 He was selected to represent Oxford University against Cambridge at football but was unable to play because of illness, thus missing out on a "blue".